Nicolò Armini: Piacenza (loan)

-Potenza (loan)
+Potenza

 On 27 July 2022, Armini was loaned to Potenza in Serie C.

+On 23 August 2023, Armini returned to Potenza on a permanent basis and signed a two-year contract.

+Crotone

+On 30 August 2024, Armini joined Serie C club Crotone.

+Campobasso

+Upon completion of the 2025 / 26 summer transfer market session, precisely on 1 September 2025, Armini's loan move to Serie C club Campobasso has been made official.

 International career

 With the Italy U17 team, Armini participated in the 2018 UEFA European Under-17 Championship in England.
 A starter in central defense throughout the tournament, he took part in all of his team's six games.
 He even appeared as team captain in the semi-final, which was won over Belgium.
 Italy eventually lost to the Netherlands in the final after a penalty-shootout.
 Armini was subsequently included in the UEFA team of the tournament.

 With the under-18 team, Armini appeared as captain five times, and scored a goal against Slovenia in August 2018.

 With the under-19 team, he participated in the 2019 UEFA European Under-19 Championship in Armenia.
-He only took part in one match during this competition, against the hosts Armenia, where the Italians won by a large margin of 0–4.
+He only took part in one match during this competition, against the hosts Armenia, where the Italians won by a large margin of 4–0.